-Scientific research shows that engagement (FUN!) is the #1 reason kids stick with sport - or after-school activity - for that matter, over time130.
-Out of 81 total responses that young athletes report when indicating why they play sport, winning is squarely in the middle of the pack at a rank of #40131.
+Scientific research shows that engagement (FUN!) is the #1 reason kids stick with sport - or after-school activity - for that matter, over time126.
+Out of 81 total responses that young athletes report when indicating why they play sport, winning is squarely in the middle of the pack at a rank of #40127.
 The conduit for engagement and retention is the presence of a high-quality relationship with a coach of character - a trusted, consistent, caring, and supportive adult who:

-cares about the young person, values their unique characteristics, and knows their story understands the power of modeling positive behavior and walks their talk believes that goal #1 is engagement and fun: THE WHY behind why kids come back for more that generated when an individual is fully engaged in an activity they enjoy.
+- cares about the young person, values their unique characteristics, and knows their story - understands the power of modeling positive behavior and walks their talk - "gets" the bigger picture of "playing to learn" instead of "learning to play" - believes that goal #1 is engagement and fun: THE WHY behind why kids come back for more

+The essential point to remember is this.
+The fun factor stimulates positive brain chemistry - that generated when an individual is fully engaged in an activity they enjoy.
 This biochemical rocket fuel stems from the emotional valence of joy (remember, emotions are the strongest neural wire to long-term memory of them all), embedding a positive feeling about the experience that transcends words - it's a felt sense that flies below the radar.
-This positive energy fuels intrinsic motivation, which within the sacred space of a high-quality coach ⇔ athlete relationship, sets the stage for lasting on-court learning experiences that make hard work feel like fun.
+This positive energy fuels intrinsic motivation, which within the sacred space of a high-quality coach \Leftrightarrow athlete relationship, sets the stage for lasting on-court learning experiences that make hard work feel like fun.